Average Cost of Granite Counter Installation

 Overview of Granite Counters

-Granite countertops remain one of the most popular materials for remodeling and new construction.
+Granite countertops remain one of the most popular choice of materials for remodeling and new construction according to The Spruce.
 They bring unmatched natural beauty to your kitchen or bath.
-Cost has come down in the last decade, but granite is still one of your pricier options.
+The cost of granite countertops has come down in the last decade, but granite is still one of your pricier options.
 As you can see, granite countertop prices range from moderate to very expensive.

-Cost factors are discussed below, so you’ll have a clear idea where on the range your countertop cost will be.
-Material, supply and labor costs are itemized to show where the money goes.
+Cost factors are discussed in-depth below, so you’ll have a clear idea where on the range your type of granite countertop cost will be and where you might be able to save money.
+Material, supply and professional installation labor costs are itemized in square feet to show where the money goes and what your total cost may be.
 Our DIY or Pro recommendation below might help you decide whether countertop installation is a suitable project and what the risks are of doing it yourself.

 These cost factors will determine how much you’ll pay.